 requirements, including capital expenditure requirements, the Company’s financial condition, general business conditions and any restrictions that its contractual arrangements in place at the time of the dividend may place on its ability to pay dividends and the maintenance of appropriate financial flexibility.
 Except in certain specific and limited circumstances set out in the Norwegian Public Limited Companies Act, the amount of dividends paid may not exceed the amount recommended by the Board of Directors.

-Elopak will initially target a dividend pay-out ratio of approximately 50-60% of the Group’s Adjusted net profit.
+Elopak will initially target an annual dividend pay-out ratio of approximately 50-60% of the Group’s Adjusted net profit.